MakinaHQ/makina-core/PERMISSIONS.md

 This is a list of role permissions in Makina Core contracts.
 These roles must be assigned to respective contracts at deployment.

-### HubRegistry
+### HubCoreRegistry

 - `ADMIN_ROLE` (roleId `0`)
   - Can set address of OracleRegistry.
   - Can set address of SwapModule.
   - Can set address of OracleRegistry.
-  - Can set address of MachineFactory.
+  - Can set address of HubCoreFactory.
   - Can set address of MachineBeacon.
-  - Can set address of CaliberFactory.
+  - Can set address of SpokeCoreFactory.
   - Can set address of CaliberBeacon.

 #### OracleRegistry